In this article, we’ve got all the information you need to decide on the optimal kayak size. Discuss kayak sizes like a pro!

 While many fishing and recreational kayaks come with the integrated motor mounts (or the option to include it as an add-on), there are only a few brands that offer motorized kayaks.
 They’ll either use their own motor or provide a motorized system in compatibility with the popular trolling motor brands.

-Trolling motors aren’t particularly expensive—around $250 to $500 for a kayak-sized motor (as you’ll see in this article)—but for kayaks that don’t come with the mounting hardware included, a DIY install can be pricey.
-It may actually end up being cheaper to go with a motorized fishing kayak (with all the hardware and motor included from the get-go) rather than starting with a high-end fishing kayak and adding the motor later on down the line.
+Trolling motors aren’t particularly expensive—around $250 to $500 for a kayak-sized motor (as you’ll see in this article)—but a DIY install can be pricey for kayaks that don’t come with the mounting hardware included.
+It may be cheaper to go with a motorized fishing kayak (with all the hardware and motor included from the get-go) rather than starting with a high-end fishing kayak and adding the motor later on down the line.